byamasu-patrick/code-generator/README.md

 # FastAPI Application

-This is a FastAPI application.
+This is a Code generation application that uses OpenAI GPT-4o and ChromaDB as Vector Store

 ## Requirements